Optimistic Rates for Learning with a Smooth Loss: Empirical Risk Minimization with a Smooth Loss

 \paragraph{Aggregation}

-Tsybakov \cite{Tsybakov04} studied learning rates for aggregation, where a predictor is chosen from the convex hull of a finite set of base predictors.
+\cite{Tsybakov04} studied learning rates for aggregation, where a predictor is chosen from the convex hull of a finite set of base predictors.
 This is equivalent to an $\ell_1$ constraint where each base predictor is viewed as a ``feature''.
-As with $\ell_1$-based analysis, since the bounds depend only logarithmically on the number of base predictors (i.e. dimensionality), and rely on the scale of change of the loss function, they are of ``scale sensitive'' nature.
-For such an aggregate classifier, Tsybakov obtained a rate of $1/n$ when zero (or small) risk is achieve by one of the base classifiers.
-Using Tsybakov's result, it is not enough for zero risk to be achieved by an aggregate (i.e.~bounded $ell_1$) classifier in order to obtain the faster rate.
+As with $\ell_1$-based analysis, since the bounds depend only logarithmically on the number of base predictors (i.e. dimensionality), and rely on the scale of change of the loss function, they are of a ``scale sensitive'' nature.
+For such an aggregate classifier, Tsybakov obtained a rate of $1/n$ when zero (or small) risk is achieved by one of the base classifiers.
+In Tsybakov's result, it is not enough to assume that zero risk is achieved by an aggregate (i.e.~bounded $\ell_1$) classifier in order to obtain the faster rate.
 Tsybakov's core result is thus in a sense more similar to the finite dimensional results, since it allows for a rate of $1/n$ when zero error is achieved by a finite cardinality (and hence finite dimension) class.

-Tsybakov then used the approximation error of a small class of base predictors w.r.t.~a large hypothesis class (i.e.~a covering) to obtain learning rates for the large hypothesis class by considering aggregation within the small class.
+Tsybakov then used the approximation error of a small class of base predictors with respect to a large hypothesis class (i.e.~a covering) to obtain learning rates for the large hypothesis class by considering aggregation within the small class.
 However these results only imply fast learning rates for hypothesis classes with very low complexity.
-Specifically to get learning rates better than $1/\sqrt{n}$ using these results, the covering number of the hypothesis class at scale $\epsilon$ needs to behave as $1/\epsilon^p$ for some $p < 2$.
+Specifically, to get learning rates better than $1/\sqrt{n}$ using these results, the covering number of the hypothesis class at scale $\epsilon$ needs to behave as $1/\epsilon^p$ for some $p < 2$.
 But typical classes, including the class of linear predictors with bounded norm, have covering numbers that scale as $1/\epsilon^2$ and so these methods do not imply fast rates for such function classes.
-In fact, to get rates of $1/n$ with these techniques, even when $L^*=0$, requires covering numbers that do not increase with $\epsilon$ at all, and so actually finite VC-subgraph-dimension.
+In fact, to get rates of $1/n$ with these techniques, even when $L^*=0$, requires covering numbers that do not increase with $\epsilon$ at all, and so actually requires finite VC-subgraph-dimension.